2023 Solar Incentives Guide for Norco, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of your solar system's cost.

-To better understand how the ITC may apply to your situation, call your local Norco solar panel installation expert and request more information.
+To best understand how the ITC could apply to you, reach out to your local Norco solar panel installer and request more information.

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the credit percentage will be reduced slightly each year until the end of the program in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives